 - I don't mean this to be disparaging; there are proficient developers that use Wordpress.
 But, there are also individuals who merely know how to click a few buttons to auto install Wordpress, select a theme, and edit some content.
 You can create a site quickly and easily that way, but when something goes wrong, those types of developers (and you) are in big trouble!

 The "developer" doesn't have the background knowledge to fix the problems when things go awry and quite often they just disappear at that point.

 - It's not just me, search the web for 'I hate Wordpress' to find other issues with the CMS.
 Other systems aren't perfect either.
 Perhaps it's because it's so widely used that the flaws of Wordpress are well known.
 One comment on Quora stated it well, "Just keeping your WP core version current and working with your various plugins will make you cry."

 Better than Wordpress?

-I have two content management systems that provide excellent design flexibility as well as security.
-These systems allow me to design a site that's customized to your organization's look and functionality.
-Sites constructed with one of these systems allow end users to edit most of the site with no technical skills beyond resizing images and basic word processing-type abilities.
+I use a content management system that provides excellent design flexibility as well as superior security.
+This system allows me to design a site that's customized to your organization's look and functionality.
+Sites constructed with this CMS allows end users to edit most of the site with no technical skills beyond resizing images and basic word processing-type abilities.

 In all reality, many clients who initially think they need or want a content management system, really don't.